LoveBUPT2018/joint-computation-offloading-and-resource-allocation/README.md

 # joint-computation-offloading-and-resource-allocation
-joint computation offloading and resource allocation in Internet of Vehicle Simulation from degree paper of BUPT
+joint computation offloading and resource allocation in Internet of Vehicle Simulation from  an degree paper of BUPT